 - Gettysburg students can continue to use financial aid that they receive - except for work study - to pay for their off campus program.
 This means that federal aid, state aid, and even Gettysburg institutional grants and loans apply to program costs, just as if you were on campus.

-- If your parent works for Gettysburg College or you are on tuition exchange, please see OCS for information about the financial policies that apply to you.
+- If your parent works for Gettysburg College or you are on tuition exchange, please see CGE for information about the financial policies that apply to you.

 - Note that there will be additional costs associated with an affiliated program that will not be covered by Gettysburg, such as a program deposit, local transportation, passport and visa costs, books, vacation/travel expenses, etc. Please refer to the Financial Information section or the Budget Worksheet for more information.

 There are some Gettysburg students who, due to special academic needs, cannot find an Affiliated Program to match their interests and abilities.
 Since Gettysburg tries to support all students in good academic and disciplinary standing with an interest in off campus study, several Non-affiliated Programs have been earmarked for students to consider.
 Students interested in participating in a Non-affiliated Program must have a well articulated academic reason for their decision.
 Please note that it is NOT possible for students to "directly enroll" in foreign universities without an American university sponsor.

 Non-affiliated programs differ from affiliated programs in the following ways:

 - Students participating in Non-affiliated Programs can take courses toward their major, minor or the goals of the Gettysburg curriculum, but will earn only credit (not grades) for the work that they do.
 This means off campus courses appear on a Gettysburg transcript as credit as long as you achieve a grade of C- or better in the courses.

 Students participating in Non-Affiliated Programs must refer to the following chart in order to determine how many Gettysburg Course Units you will receive: